 One of the most important minerals is necessary for women.
 When the body has more magnesium, you have more energy, a better mood, and a balanced hormonal level.
 It also regulates insulin to lower blood sugar.
-You also relieve metabolic syndrome, so it gets easier to lose weight with PCOS.
+You also relieve metabolic syndrome, so losing weight with PCOS is easier.

 Your body can’t operate properly without zinc.
-But zinc will remove high testosterone for PCOS by converting it to androgen.
+Till now, there has been no proven impact of zinc for PCOS.
+On the contrary, zinc will remove high testosterone for PCOS by converting it to androgen.
 This, in turn, will decrease weight and provide hormonal balance.
 Over time, you can relieve yourself from the condition.

 Saw Palmetto is usually combined with zinc to reduce the effects of PCOS.
 It works by reducing 5-alpha-reductase activity so that you have lower testosterone.
 Then you can have a controlled menstrual cycle and remove other issues like facial hair, acne, and hair loss.
 It also decreases estrogen levels.